-Traveling can be an exciting experience, but it also requires some preparation to stay healthy when traveling.
+Travelling can be an exciting experience, but it also requires some preparation to stay healthy when travelling.

-The majority of illness and injuries are preventable when travelers are aware of their surroundings.
+Most illnesses and injuries are preventable when travellers are aware of their surroundings.

-Take precautions against disease transmission, adopt a balanced diet, maintain good hygiene practices.
+Take precautions against disease transmission, adopt a balanced diet, and maintain good hygiene practices.

 You know the current health hazards in their location of travel or destination country they are visiting.
-Seek information on preventive vaccines recommended for international travelers.
-If necessary, and consult with a medical expert before traveling.
+Seek information on preventive vaccines recommended for international travellers.
+If necessary, consult with a medical expert before travelling.

 There is no guarantee that everything will go perfectly during trips.
-Travelers may get food poisoning even at local restaurants with high reviews.
-Having simply an accident while walking downstairs or falling off a boat.
-However, there are specific steps people can take to best protect themselves on the road.
+Travellers may get food poisoning even at local restaurants with high reviews.
+They are simply having an accident while walking downstairs or falling off a boat.
+However, there are specific steps people can take to protect themselves on the road best.

 1 Prevent Diarrhea

-The diarrheal disease accounts for about 10% of all worldwide visits to doctors.
-Most of the people who suffer from diarrhea are tourists.
-Country with different micro-organisms, dirt, and germs, which can affect their bowel systems.
-If you want to travel for a long time, then make sure that you take some medication like Pepto-Bismol or Imodium to help control diarrhea.
+The diarrheal disease accounts for about 10% of worldwide doctor visits.
+Most people who suffer from diarrhoea are tourists—countries with different micro-organisms, dirt, and germs, which can affect their bowel systems.
+If you want to travel for a long time, then make sure that you take some medication like Pepto-Bismol or Imodium to help control diarrhoea.

 2 Prevent Vomiting